Results from the Cardiovascular and Pulmonary Physical Therapy Practice Examination and Intervention Surveys

 The examination survey was administered in an online format.
 Random samples totaling 2,300 PTs were drawn from the general APTA membership, yielding a usable return of 192 responses.
-The demographic and professional characteristics of the sample from the examination survey are displayed in the following tables.

 The intervention survey was administered in 2008.
 One hundred five individual practice behaviors were nested within 8 intervention domains including:

 - Activities of Daily Living, Functional, and Instrumental Activities of Daily Living Training